ArduPilot/ardupilot_wiki/common/source/docs/common-flight-controller-wiring.rst

 Connect buzzer and safety switch
 ================================

-The buzzer and safety switch button are optional but recommended, if the autopilot provides those connections (many closed source autopilots do not).
-Connect to the BUZZER and SWITCH ports as shown.
+The buzzer and safety switch button are optional, but useful for some configurations.
+Not all autopilots provide these connections.
+A BUZZER and SWITCH can be connected to their respective ports as shown.

 .. image:: ../../../images/safetysw-connection.jpg
   :width: 450px